igrishaev/pg2/docs/connecting.md

     ...))
 ~~~

-Or just pass a URI without wrapping it into a map:
+Or just pass a URI as is:

 ~~~clojure
 (pg/with-conn [conn URI]